wlandau/workflowHelper/example/README.md

 Now, there is a [Makefile](https://www.gnu.org/software/make/) in my current working directory.
 There are also a bunch of  [YAML](http://yaml.org/) files, all of which are necessary to the [Makefile](https://www.gnu.org/software/make/).

 To actually run the workflow, just open a [command line program](http://linuxcommand.org/) and enter `make`.
-To distribute your workflow over multiple parallel processes, run `make -j <n>`, where <n> is the number of processes.
+To distribute the workflow over multiple parallel processes, run `make -j <n>`, where <n> is the number of processes.
 This will generate all the datasets in parallel, then run all the analyses in parallel, etc.